-It was the right time of year (February), the competing male Humpbacks were out in force near Maui, and we saw some spectacular activity.
-The tour operator, Pacific Whale Foundation, does a great job.
-But trying to photograph breaching male whales is a real challenge.
-You may think you just need a great big lens, 1/1000s shutter speed, AF, and burst mode, and a little luck.
+It was February, the competing male Humpbacks were out in force near Maui, and we saw spectacular activity.
+Pacific Whale Foundation does a great job.
+But trying to photograph breaching whales is a real challenge.
+You may think you just need a big lens, 1/1000s shutter speed, AF, and burst mode, and a little luck.
 Naturally, it’s not that simple.

-The boat is big, but it’s a very windy day, so the deck is rockin’ and rollin’, and you’re being hit by gusts that could take your hat off.
+The boat is big, but it’s a very windy day, so the deck is rockin’ and rollin’, and you’re being hit by gusts that will try to take your hat off.
 The PWF people want you to see whales; they’re in touch with spotters in the area and may suddenly decide to take the boat to where the action is, as fast as possible.
 So you’re basically standing on a moving theme park ride.
 And you’re not alone: 100 or so other passengers are right next to you, crowding the rails, running from one place on the boat to another as whales are spotted.
 There are older people (i.e. me), kids, moms with toddlers.
-And did I mention the metal deck has a nice glossy paint job?
+And did I mention the metal deck has a nice glossy paint job, which is getting wet?

 If you haven’t done this before, you may have this image in mind: a magnificent Humpback leaps into the air, you point, zoom, frame, and hold down the shutter for a burst.
 It fills the frame, you post it online, next day your phone rings and it’s National Geographic.
 Well that could happen – if you took the cruise 100 times.

 In reality the whales are at least 100 yards away (the legal approach limit) and usually much further.
 You’ll be alerted when an active group is spotted, but there’s no way to know when one might actually breach; and a breach actually lasts just a couple of seconds.
 Spend those seconds fiddling with the zoom and you’ll get shots like this: